marie-jakob/mesdt/notes.md

 + Automatically use effect coding for categorical predictors?

-+ automatically center continous predictors?
++ automatically center continuous predictors?

 + afex: automatically sets effect coding and gives a warning if continuous predictors are not centered